geodezyx.stats package

 Notes

-Season boundaries are based on the Northern Hemisphere calendar: - Winter: Dec 21 - Mar 20 - Spring: Mar 21 - Jun 20 - Summer: Jun 21 - Sep 22 - Autumn: Sep 23 - Dec 20
+Season boundaries are: - Winter: Dec 21 - Mar 20 - Spring: Mar 21 - Jun 20 - Summer: Jun 21 - Sep 22 - Autumn: Sep 23 - Dec 20

-Calculate the harmonic mean of a list or array.
+Compute harmonic mean of a list or array.

 Parameters:

-A (array-like) – Input values.
+a (array-like) – Input values.

 Returns:

-The harmonic mean of A.
+result – The harmonic mean of the input values.

 Return type: